CivilEngrTools/pyCET_demo/README.md

 print(shear_rupture['equations'][0]['content'])
 ```

-Now above code find 0.25 inch as plate thickness and 0.5 inch as bolt diameter.
+Above code find 0.25 inch as plate thickness and 0.5 inch as bolt diameter.
 Comparing to AISC 14th Example II-17, the bolt diamter is smaller because we only check shear yield and shear ruputer of the plate.